Mattrick08/MattMusic/README.md

   code (HTML/CSS/JS/icons) so the app itself loads with no connection.
   It does not cache your music — that's already local, in IndexedDB.

+## Moving your library between devices

+MattMusic on your PC and MattMusic on your phone each keep their own local copy — nothing syncs automatically, by design (your files never leave the device you loaded them on).
+To bring a library from one device to another:

+1. On the source device, tap **↓ Export library**.
+This downloads a single `mattmusic-library-YYYY-MM-DD.mmlib` file containing every track and playlist.
+2. Get that file onto the other device — AirDrop, a cable, a cloud drive, email to yourself, whatever you'd normally use to move a file across.
+3. On the other device, open MattMusic and tap **↑ Import library** (it's available from the empty state too, if that device has no library yet).
+Importing merges into whatever's already there — existing playlists with the same name get the new tracks added in, rather than being overwritten.

+The `.mmlib` file is just your raw audio bytes plus a small JSON header describing titles and playlists — no re-encoding, no quality loss, and no external service ever sees it.

 ## Known limits

 - **Background playback with the screen fully off** depends on your